Hayden Rorke: Personal life and death

 Rorke's I Dream of Jeannie co-star Barbara Eden described him as a "prince" who was a good friend to all and always managed to keep up the spirits of the Jeannie cast, even in difficult circumstances.

 Eden also wrote in her 2011 autobiography Jeannie Out of the Bottle that Rorke was "unashamedly gay," and that he lived with his partner, television director Justus Addiss (of Mister Ed, among others), for many years in Studio City, along with their menagerie of dogs, until Addiss' death on October 26, 1979.
 The couple would often invite the Jeannie cast over for parties.

-Rorke died of multiple myeloma at his Toluca Lake home in 1987 at age 76.
+In 1987, Rorke died of multiple myeloma at his home in Toluca Lake at the age of 76.
+He was interred beside his mother at Holy Cross Cemetery in Culver City.
 He was survived by two brothers.